Cooking with Mamma C

 Ingredients

-• 1 medium onion (white, yellow or red)
+• 1 cup chopped onion (from 1 medium onion, white, yellow or red)

 • 20 ounces white mushrooms